 - Copy the file ~/weblate-env/lib/python3.7/site-packages/weblate/ settings\example.py to ~/weblate-env/lib/python3.7/site-packages/weblate/ settings.py. - 2.
 Adjust the values in the new settings.py file to your liking.
-You can stick with shipped example for testing purposes, but you will want changes for production setup, see Adjusting configuration. - 3.
+You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration. - 3.
 Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):